google/oss-fuzz/docs/faq.md

 ## Can I launch an additional process (e.g. a daemon) from my fuzz target?

-No. To experience all benefits of in-process guided fuzz testing, it is required to have everything in a single process.
-Another rule of thumb is: "_the smaller fuzz target is, the better_".
-According to that, in most of the cases, it would be better to have many fuzz targets to test different pieces of your project, instead of having a single fuzz target trying to cover everything.
-We recommend to consider every fuzz target as a unit test, though it is much more powerful.
+No. In order to get all the benefits of in-process coverage guided fuzz testing, it is required to run everything inside a single process.
+Any child processes created outside the main process introduces heavy launch overhead and is not monitored for code coverage.

+Another rule of thumb is: "the smaller fuzz target is, the better it is".
+It is expected to have many fuzz targets to test different components in your project, instead of a single fuzz target trying to cover everything.
+Think of fuzz target as a unit test, though it is much more powerful since it helps to test millions of data permutations rather than just one.